SAAD Assessed Sedationist scheme (SAS scheme)

 - Successful completion of the written assessment at the end of the SAAD National Course

-- Completion of 20 IV and/or 10 RA cases under supervision
+- Completion of 20 IV and/or 10 IS cases under supervision

 - Submission of logbook(s), DOPs and Practice Evaluation Checklist(s) to SAAD